 For detailed information on the parliamentary procedures of the WMA, please see the Rules of Procedure for all Deliberative Bodies of the World Medical Association, which can be obtained from the WMA website.
 If you have questions about the process during the meeting, ask the Chair to explain.
+An Assembly orientation session, opened to all WMA representatives, is organised right before the General Assembly session and is dedicated to explain in details the WMA procedures.
 The WMA values all of its members and wants everyone to understand what is happening so that they are able to vote effectively.